Javascript is not enabled.

 7. Coffee

 While studies on the subject are mixed, some have shown that caffeinated beverages may impair the function of the muscles that separate the esophagus and stomach.
-What’s more, drinking caffeinated coffee may also increase the amount of acid that your stomach produces.
+What’s more, drinking caffeinated coffee may also increase the amount of acid your stomach produces.

 8. Alcohol

 More reasons to drink in moderation: Alcohol can irritate the esophagus and make the stomach produce more acid.
 Excessive drinking may also relax that gateway of the lower esophageal sphincter muscle.
 Tip: When it comes to wine, white is more acidic than red and may cause more heartburn.
 Beer is acidic, and it’s carbonated — both bad news.
-But it has a lower alcohol content compared with other alcoholic beverages, and may be better for heartburn.
+But it has a lower alcohol content compared with other alcoholic beverages and may be better for heartburn.
 Prefer the stronger stuff?
 Know this: Darker drinks (brandy, whiskey and dark rum) contain compounds called congeners, which can increase stomach irritation and heartburn symptoms.

 Unlock Access to AARP Members Edition